-The Types of Joint Ventures in Health Care
+The Types of Joint Ventures in Healthcare

-Health care is one of the most competitive industries: The margins are being squeezed, the technology is constantly changing, government regulatory rules are complex, administrative burdens are considerable, and patient expectations are high.
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on April 29, 2026 Featuring practical insights from contributing attorney Christopher M. HurynHealthcare is one of the most competitive industries: Margins are being squeezed, technology is constantly changing, government regulations are complex, administrative burdens are considerable, and patient expectations are high.

-For a number of different reasons, independent companies, organizations, or medical professionals may benefit from forming a joint venture or other type of partnership.
-A joint venture is a commercial enterprise formed by two or more separate entities that combine their resources to achieve a common purpose.
+For a variety of reasons, independent companies, organizations, or medical professionals may benefit from forming a joint venture or another type of partnership.

 An Overview of Joint Ventures

-When it comes to legal considerations at the outset, “Three major components spring to mind,” says Christopher M. Huryn, who advises health care clients at Brouse McDowell in Akron.
+When it comes to legal considerations at the outset, “Three major components spring to mind,” says Christopher M. Huryn, who advises healthcare clients at Brouse McDowell in Akron.

 “Joint venture” is a broad term that does not refer to one specific type of business partnership.
-Here is a breakdown of the most common ones in the health care industry:
+Here is a breakdown of the most common ones in the healthcare industry:

-• Management Service Affiliation: One of the least intensive types of commercial partnerships, a management service program allows independent health care services to outsource certain administrative burdens to another company.
+- Management Service Affiliation.
+One of the least intensive types of commercial partnerships, a management service program allows independent healthcare services to outsource certain administrative burdens to another company.

-• Contractual Venture Partnership: A contractual venture partnership is a commercial relationship focused on helping health care providers improve their efficiency and performance through pooling of resources and services.
+- Contractual Venture Partnership.
+A contractual venture partnership is a commercial relationship focused on helping healthcare providers improve their efficiency and performance through pooling of resources and services.

-• Clinical Integration (CI) Program: A Clinical Integration (CI) program is a specific type of arrangement that allows for the facilitation and coordination of patient care across multiple providers.
+- Clinical Integration (CI) Program.
+A Clinical Integration (CI) program is a specific type of arrangement that allows for the facilitation and coordination of patient care across multiple providers.
 Through a CI, independent medical practices can work together to provide patient care in a manner that is more efficient and allows for better organizational healthcare system.

-• Co-Management Agreement: A co-management agreement is a contract between a direct health care provider and a party that offers some form of management services.
+- Co-Management Agreement.
+A co-management agreement is a contract between a direct healthcare provider and a party that offers some form of management services.

-• Management Services Organization (MSO): A Management Services Organization (MSO) is a popular health care industry partnership that allows for greater efficiency in administrative and management functions.
+- Management Services Organization (MSO).
+A Management Services Organization (MSO) is a popular healthcare industry partnership that allows for greater efficiency in administrative and management functions.

-• Physician-Hospital Organization (PHO): A Physician-Hospital Organization (PHO) serves as an agent for both health care providers (such as hospitals) and individual physicians.
+- Physician-Hospital Organization (PHO).
+A Physician-Hospital Organization (PHO) serves as an agent for both healthcare providers (such as hospitals) and individual physicians.
 The purpose of a PHO is to protect and advance the mutual interests of both parties.

-• Professional Services Arrangement (PSA): A Professional Services Arrangement (PSA) is between a medical practice and a hospital.
+- Professional Services Arrangement (PSA).
+A Professional Services Arrangement (PSA) is between a medical practice and a hospital.
 When structured properly, a PSA allows a medical practice to remain fully independent while also being well integrated into the hospital’s administrative system.

 Best practice would be to engage legal counsel in the development of a joint venture, and early on.
 You want to address the issues sooner rather than later in terms of the formation and the compliance laws involved.